FairVote: Jauregi v. City of Palmdale (2014)

-Juan Jauregui, the plaintiff, filed a complaint in April 2012 alleging that Palmdale's at-large method of electing members to its City Council resulted in vote dilution for Latino and African American residents.
+Juan Jauregui filed a complaint in April 2012 alleging that Palmdale's at-large method of electing members to its City Council resulted in vote dilution for Latino and African American residents.

 The lawsuit claimed that Palmdale's at-large method denied minority residents effective political participation and thus violated the California Voting Rights Act (CVRA).
 The case was brought up to Judge Mooney of the Superior Court of the State of California in the County of Los Angeles.
 In July 2013, Mooney declared that the CVRA vested the court in implementing appropriate remedies in favor of the plaintiffs.

 The City of Palmdale immediately appealed the decision, reasoning that in 2001 Palmdale residents voted for an at-large election system.
 The case reached the California Court of Appeal in the Second Appellate District.

 In January 2014, FairVote submitted an amicus curiae brief in support of the plaintiffs.

 FairVote argued that fair representation voting, unlike at-large systems, enhanced minority groups to elect at least one candidate of their choice.
 FairVote advocated for a number of alternative methods, such as ranked choice voting, single voting, and cumulative voting.
 The City of Palmdale opposed FairVote's participation, arguing that the amicus brief "threatens significant prejudice to the City", as it would continue to delay the certification of the city's November 2013 election.
 The California Court of Appeal denied FairVote's application to file as amicus curiae.